The Clanging Funeral Bell

 I say, I'm full of Yorkshire wisdom.
 Like Fred Elliott.

 He was like Fred Elliott.
-He was almost exactly Fred Elliot.
+He was almost exactly like Fred Elliott Scott.

 No,